tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 hotter keys with tens of thousands of updates per day.
 Tarantool handled those just fine.
 But in the case of lookups by key with tens of thousands of upserts, things quickly went downhill.
-To return the most recent value, Tarantool had to read and “replay” the whole history consisting of all of the upserts.
+To return the most recent value, Tarantool had to read and "replay" the whole history consisting of all of the upserts.
 When designing upserts, we had hoped this would happen automatically during a compaction, but the process never even got to that stage: the L0 size was more than enough, so there were no dumps.